pierrevano/whatson-api/README.md

       "link_url": "string" // URL to the streaming platform }
   ],
-  "seasons_number": "number", // Number of seasons available "status": "string", // Current status of the item (e.g., ongoing, ended, etc.)
+  "release_date": "string", // Release date of the item "seasons_number": "number", // Number of seasons available "status": "string", // Current status of the item (e.g., ongoing, ended, etc.)
   "tagline": "string", // Tagline of the item